What is it?

 Insufficient evidence to rate effectiveness for...

-- Diabetic foot ulcers.
-Early research shows that using a calendula spray in addition to standard care and hygiene might prevent infection and decrease odor in people with long-term foot ulcer from diabetes.
+- Foot sores in people with diabetes.
+Early research shows that using a calendula spray in addition to standard care and hygiene might prevent infection and decrease odor in people with a long-term foot ulcer from diabetes.

 - Diaper rash.
 Some early research suggests that applying a calendula ointment to the skin for 10 days improves diaper rash compared to aloe gel.
 But other early research shows that applying calendula cream does not improve diaper rash as effectively as bentonite solution.

-- Insect repellant.
+- Mosquito repellent.
 Applying calendula essential oil to the skin does not seem to repel mosquitoes as effectively as applying DEET.

-- Pressure ulcers.
+- Bed sores (pressure ulcers).
 Early research shows that using a specific calendula product might improve the healing of long-term pressure ulcers.

-- Skin inflammation due to radiation therapy (radiation dermatitis).
-Early research suggests that applying calendula ointment on the skin might reduce radiation dermatitis in people receiving radiation therapy for breast cancer.
-However, other early research shows that using a calendula cream is no different than petroleum jelly for reducing radiation dermatitis.
+- Skin damage caused by radiation therapy (radiation dermatitis).
+Early research suggests that applying calendula ointment on the skin might reduce skin damage in people receiving radiation therapy for breast cancer.
+But other early research shows that using a calendula cream is no better than petroleum jelly.

-- Vaginal yeast infection.
+- Vaginal yeast infections.
 Early research shows that applying calendula cream inside the vagina for 7 days does not treat yeast infections as effectively as using clotrimazole cream.

-- Leg ulcers.
+- Leg sores caused by weak blood circulation (venous leg ulcer).
 Early research shows that applying a calendula ointment to the skin speeds up the healing of leg ulcers caused by poor blood circulation.

 - Muscle spasms.